Creating a Realtime PWA Using Angular and Firebase (Part 2)

 Access the repository

-You can access the code discussed in this repository on GitHub.
+You can grab the code from GitHub.

 Enabling PWA support